 As another reference point, when we track utilization of across time, we’ve found that overall visits continue to climb and remain significantly above pre-pandemic levels, though somewhat down from the highs reached in the first few weeks of COVID’s onset.

 Given this ongoing digital engagement, many of our partners wondered: how important is it to promote a virtual tour in outbound communications?

 This past fall, we ran an instructive, real-world test that gets to this question.
-In building out our Cultivate marketing campaigns for a group of partners, we had one cohort integrate their YouVisit Virtual Tour content and CTAs into their campaigns, while the other cohort either did not integrate their YouVisit Virtual Tour or integrated a different type of tour.
-The YouVisit cohort saw a 21% increase in inquiry rate compared to their prior year’s campaign; the comparison group saw only an 11% increase.
+In building out our Cultivate marketing campaigns for a group of partners, we had one cohort integrate their Enroll360 Virtual Tour content and CTAs into their campaigns, while the other cohort either did not integrate their Enroll360 Virtual Tour or integrated a different type of tour.
+The Enroll360 Virtual Tours cohort saw a 21% increase in inquiry rate compared to their prior year’s campaign; the comparison group saw only an 11% increase.

-The value of including a YouVisit Virtual Tour in outbound marketing was validated when we looked at the email-by-email send data of several Enroll360 partner institutions: we observed dramatic spikes in tour traffic when we promoted YouVisit as part of Cultivate sophomore-junior marketing campaigns.
+The value of including Enroll360 Virtual Tours in outbound marketing was validated when we looked at the email-by-email send data of several Enroll360 partner institutions: we observed dramatic spikes in tour traffic when we promoted our Virtual Tours as part of Cultivate sophomore-junior marketing campaigns.

 The data set below, for one of those partners, plots spikes in tour traffic associated with all outbound emails in their inquiry generation campaign.
 The large spikes are associated with direct links to the tour in outbound emails.